appirio-tech/react-components/README.md

 - To run locally, run `npm run dev` and head to `localhost:8080`
 - To create the build: `npm run build`
 - To run the test runner: `TODO: need to update`
+- To make sure your code passes linting: `npm run lint`

 ## Recommended Developer Tools